elisabettadecao/elisabettadecao.github.io/research/index.md

 ## Selected work in progress
 * "Do recessions worsen babies’ health?
 A tale of siblings, maternal behaviour and selection." with Barry McCormick and Catia Nicodemo.
 Media coverage: [RES 2018](http://www.res.org.uk/details/mediabrief/10921615/RECESSIONS-HARM-HEALTH-OF-NEWBORNS-Evidence-from-England.html). _In preparation for submission_
-* "Measuring gender attitudes using a list experiment in Bangladesh" with Niaz Asadullah, Fathema Zahura Khatun, and Zahra Siddique. _In preparation for submission_
+* "Measuring attitudes towards domestic violence and child marriage: List experiments in Bangladesh" with Niaz Asadullah, Fathema Zahura Khatun, and Zahra Siddique. _In preparation for submission_
 * "The effect of an earthquake on health and cognitive outcomes later in life" with Giacomo Gabbuti and Franco Peracchi. _Work in progress_

 ## Publications